 Lifespan Doula Association was founded in 2016 by Merilynne Rush and Patty Brennan.
-We offer professional End-of-Life Doula Training and Certification, as well as continuing education programs, resources and mentoring for doulas.
-In addition, we provide resources for individuals and families seeking guidance for end-of-life issues and access to end-of-life doulas.
-Our home base is in Ann Arbor, Michigan, but we are available to bring a training to your community.
-We hope you find our website informative and inspirational, however if you don’t find what you are looking for, we’d love to hear from you.
-Contact us.
+We offer professional End-of-Life Doula Training and Certification, continuing education programs, mentoring for doulas, and resources and referrals for individuals and families seeking end-of-life support.
+Our home base is Ann Arbor, Michigan, but we make referrals all over the U.S. and are available to bring a training to your community.
+We hope you find our website informative and inspirational.
+Let us hear from you.

 Feature of the Month

 Learn about Home Funerals